tidyverse/tidyverse.org/content/blog/playing-on-the-same-team-as-your-dependecy/index.md

 </div>

 All of that would be perfectly fine for us to do.
-After all we are not changing the public interface of ggplot2, we aren't even changing how `camelize()` works.
-But, in packages that have fetched `camelize()` at build time the function would be unchanged, still calling `firstUpper()` who now no longer exists.
-As you might imagine this can lead to some very hard to debug errors for, you, your users, and the maintainer of the dependency.
+After all, we are not changing the public interface of ggplot2, we aren't even changing how `camelize()` works.
+But, in packages that have fetched `camelize()` at build time, the function would be unchanged, still calling `firstUpper()` which now no longer exists.
+As you might imagine, this can lead to some very hard to debug errors for you, your users, and the maintainer of the dependency.

 #### Use `asNamespace()` inside a function